brian-ho/food-1/content.md

-# Food / Production / Environmental Justice
+# Food x Production x Environmental Justice
  *Brian Ho    CDE Studio    2016.10.14*
-Note: frame this as a  presentation of a business concept design, based on existing business plan.
-Less quantitative, more qualitative and experiential?
+Note: attempting to connect disparate subjects, wanting to feed gaps

 # 1. Farms and farmers
-Note: where are they?
+Note: who are they, and where are they? need to seek hard data.

 ## The "average" farm and farmer